-We were very happy to help with artist Jane Kim’s latest InkDwell project for Cornell University’s Ornithology Department.
+We were very happy to help with artist Jane Kim’s latest InkDwell project for the Cornell University Lab of Ornithology.

 The 70 x 40 foot size mural of the evolution the world’s current birds and only mural to depict all present species.
 It is going to take 14 months or more on site!